How to integrate Codefresh with other systems

 You can also pass extra environment variables using an array

-Specifically for triggering pipelines remotely you can find a premade Curl command (including an api token) in the build settings for each each pipeline:
+Specifically for triggering pipelines remotely you can find a premade Curl command (including an api key) in the build settings for each each pipeline:

-If you press the copy button you will have in your clipboard the whole request (including a token).
+If you press the copy button you will have in your clipboard the whole request (including a key).